heeplr/rpi-cookstrap/README.md

 download plugins always need to run first.
 They are defined by the **RPI_BOOTSTRAP_PLUGINS** config variable in bootstrap.cfg

-Say you want to run the "raspbian_download" plugin to download the image and configure wireless networking using the "wifi" plugin afterwards.
-You would set: ```RPI_BOOTSTRAP_PLUGINS=( "raspbian_download" "wifi" )```
+If you want to run the "raspbian_download" plugin to download the image and configure wireless networking using the "wifi" plugin afterwards for example, you would set: ```RPI_BOOTSTRAP_PLUGINS=( "raspbian_download" "wifi" )```

 Plugins reside in **RPI_PLUGINDIR**.